arcus/education_modules/git_history_of_project/git_history_of_project.md

 $ git add venus.txt
 ```

 Now `venus.txt` is being tracked by Git, but has not yet been committed to the repository.
-If we were to enter `git diff HEAD` now, we would see both the changes we have made to `venus.txt`, and to `mars.txt`.
+The file `mars.txt` also has changes that have not yet been committed.
 If you enter `git diff HEAD` now you will see two `diff` sections, one for `mars.txt` and a second for `venus.txt`.

 To look at just the changes to the file about Venus, we can enter `git diff HEAD venus.txt`:

 ```
 $ git diff HEAD venus.txt